tnm/qr/README.md

 	#Create a list of the most recent 10 comments.
 	comments_for_template = most_recent_comments.elements()

-	#Now send the comments list back to your template.
+	#Now send the comments back to your template.
 In the template, you could loop through it and you're done.
-	render_to_response('blog.html', comments_for_template=comments_for_template)

 MIT License